 • RAM: 1 GB DDR3

-I set it up as an always-on Debian server running Bananian — a Banana Pi-specific Debian distribution (note: Bananian was discontinued in 2016 and is superseded by Armbian) — handling:
+Running Bananian — a Banana Pi-specific Debian distribution (note: discontinued in 2016, superseded by Armbian) — the server handled:

-• VPN (OpenVPN — safe use of public Wi-Fi, easy access to the home network)
+• VPN (OpenVPN — safe use of public Wi-Fi, access to the home network remotely)

-• VNC (TightVNC — for when a graphical session is needed)
+• VNC (TightVNC — graphical session when needed, e.g. for jDownloader)

-• Web server (LAMP — this site ran on it, plus a few personal projects)
+• Web server (LAMP stack — this site ran on it, plus a few personal projects)

 • Backups (bash scripts on cron, no extra tooling)